-Flutter is Google’s mobile app SDK for crafting high-quality native interfaces on iOS and Android in record time.
+Flutter is Google’s SDK for crafting beautiful, fast user experiences for mobile, web, and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.

 The Flutter Engine is a portable runtime for hosting Flutter applications.
 It implements Flutter’s core libraries, including animation and graphics, file and network I/O, accessibility support, plugin architecture, and a Dart runtime and compile toolchain.
 Most developers will interact with Flutter via the Flutter Framework, which provides a modern, reactive framework, and a rich set of platform, layout and foundation widgets.